barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-This blog contains latest news and tech articles by LinkSmart.
+This blog contains latest news, releases and tech articles by LinkSmart.

 ### More Information